Pressing Matters

 Artist credit: Eleanor Crook, ‘Wax Virginia’ (2015).
 Photography credit: Stuart Robinson (University of Sussex)

-The exhibition also includes a selection of translations of writings by Virginia Woolf from a collection owned by the University of Sussex Library.
-The collection includes translations from the 1920s to the 1970s in Catalan, Chinese, Czech, Danish, Dutch, Finnish, French, German, Hebrew, Hungarian, Italian, Japanese, Norwegian, Polish, Portuguese, Romanian, Serbo-Croatian, Slovak, Slovene, Spanish, Swedish, Turkish, and Macedonian.
+The exhibition also included a selection of translations of writings by Virginia Woolf from a collection owned by the University of Sussex Library.
+The collection includes translations from the 1920s to the 1970s in Catalan, Chinese, Czech, Danish, Dutch, Finnish, French, German, Hebrew, Hungarian, Italian, Japanese, Norwegian, Polish, Portuguese, Romanian, Serbo-Croatian, Slovak, Slovene, Spanish, Swedish, Turkish and Macedonian.

-Pressing Matters has been curated by the Centre for Modernist Studies (co-directed by Helen Tyson and Hope Wolf) in collaboration with the Library, and includes work generated for the Centre’s ‘Artist in the Archives’ initiative.
-It has been supported by the Arts & Humanities Research Council (AHRC) Impact Acceleration Account (IAA), at the University of Sussex, and by funding from the School of Media, Arts and the Humanities.
+Pressing Matters was curated by the Centre for Modernist Studies (co-directed by Helen Tyson and Hope Wolf) in collaboration with the Library and included work generated for the Centre’s ‘Artist in the Archives’ initiative.
+It was supported by the Arts & Humanities Research Council (AHRC) Impact Acceleration Account (IAA), at the University of Sussex and by funding from the School of Media, Arts and the Humanities.